ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

     passwd

-# Set up mount of the home directory
+# Mount the home directory

 During the install, you partitioned your 500Gb drive to create a 20Gb root partition, and over 400Gb of home.
 The system hasn't been told about where to mount the second partition.